-Once both ISA and microarchitecture has been specified, the actual computing system needs to be designed into hardware.
-This design process is called implementation.
-Implementation is usually a hardware engineering design process.
+ISA Once both and microarchitecture been has specified, the actual computing designed system needs to be design hardware.
+This into process is called implementation.
+Implementation is usually hardware engineering design process.

 Implementation can be further broken down into three but not fully separate pieces: